apryakhin/legion.stanford.edu/profiling.md

 $LG_RT_DIR/tools/legion_prof.py prof_*.log
 {% endhighlight %}

-This will generate a number of files in the current directory, including a file named `legion_prof.html`.
+This will generate a subdirectory called `legion_prof` under the current directory, including a file named `index.html`.
 Open this file in your browser.
 A sample of Legion Prof's output is shown below.

 ![](/images/legion_prof.jpg)